pretix/pretix/doc/api/resources/reusablemedia.rst

 .. versionchanged:: 2025.11

    The ``secret``, ``label``, ``linked_orderpositions`` attributes have been added, the ``linked_orderposition`` attribute has been deprecated.
-Note: If a medium has exactly one order position in ``linked_orderpositions`` then ``linked_orderposition`` is filled with that order position for backwards compatibility.
+Note: To maintain backwards compatibility ``linked_orderposition`` contains the internal ID of the linked order position if the medium has exactly one order position in ``linked_orderpositions``.

 Endpoints